dogma-dart/dogma-convert/README.md

       print('Json encoded: ${encoded}');
     }

 In this example the class Person is declared in the same library as the main function to provide a simple example that runs out of the box in a single file.
-However it's recommended to implement models in seperate libraries and then use getDecoders/getEncoders, eg. getDecoders(#models).
+However it's recommended to implement models in separate libraries and then use getDecoders/getEncoders, eg. getDecoders(#models).

 ## Model Requirements
 Dogma Data places restrictions on the type of data it can encode and decode.
 This is to limit the problem space; keeping the complexity of the serialization logic in check.